jblossomweb/flapper-news/README.md

 public/img/favicons
 public/img/screenshots
 ```
-these directories should be created on clone, with their contents gitignored.
+these directories will be created when cloning the repository, with their contents gitignored.

 If you wish to use AWS S3 instead (required for Heroku), setup the following .env vars:
 ```